 Costly Translation Mistakes that Could Have Been Avoided

-Certified translation services are often required when the stakes are high and translation accuracy is paramount.
+Legal translation services along with certified legal translation services are often required when the stakes are high and translation accuracy is paramount.
 It may be one thing to make a translation blunder when you’re introducing a new friend to the family, but it’s quite another when millions of dollars are on the line, or when there is a potential for escalating a war.
-When it comes to translation it is not enough to simply know another language – you must understand cultural differences, context, and other subtle nuances that a non-trained translator may not be aware of.
+When it comes to legal document translation it is not enough to simply know another language – you must understand cultural differences, context, and other subtle nuances that a non-trained translator may not be aware of.
 Let’s take a look at a number of translation blunders with major consequences that could have been avoided if picked up on by a certified translation expert.

 St. Jerome is renowned for his translation of the Old Testament from Hebrew to Latin.
 His Latin translation became the foundation for dozens of subsequent translations throughout the centuries.
 Unfortunately, each of these translations contained one very crucial mistake.
 In the Bible, Moses meets God on top of Mount Sinai, where he is given the Ten Commandments.